Most Effective Products

 Preventing Funnelweb Spider Reinfestation

-• To prevent Funnelweb Spiders, keep your home free of clutter and place a perimeter treatment of Supreme IT Insecticide around your home to form a protective barrier.
+• To prevent funnelweb spiders, keep your home free of clutter and place a perimeter treatment of Supreme IT Insecticide around your home to form a protective barrier.

 Questions and Answers